learnk8s/learnk8s.io/src/terraformAks/content.md

 terraform plan
 ```

-You should notice that the old resource group is marked as ready to be deleted, and there are a lot of resources that are ready to be created.
+You should notice that there are a lot of resources that are ready to be created.

 If the proposed changes resonate with what you asked for, you can apply them with: